 "When God sends forth a special living soul to learn the ways of the earth, an earthly mother's love is waiting; we call this wonder birth.
 When God calls home a loving earthly soul and stills a fleeting breath, a Heavenly Father's love is waiting; this too is birth, not death."

 I think it is important to identify persons, when possible, so we can know who they are and who their families are, for historical and personal reasons.

 I'm still hand drawing family lot maps for the latter cemetery for all owners.
-For over 30 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.
+For over 35 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.
 So.....am I a "graver" ?, a "griever", a "genealogist", a "historian", a "sexton", a "poet" or just kind of "nutty"??
 (We ALL could have, instead of this, been lounging on "sum beach sum where", ya know!)

 Anyway, I feel sad when an unkind remark is posted, or it is stated that Find a Grave was designed for one purpose and that "newcomers", who want to use it for genealogy, or some other reason than it was originally intended, should go elsewhere.
 I hope it is intended to help us all find burial locations, which should include photos, dates, and family links, if possible for proper identification.